excessive/DOMy/docs/properties/background.md

 # background_color

-A table with four sequential keys representing red, green, blue, and alpha.
+A table of integers representing the RGBA values of the border.

 Value   | Description
 --------|------------